gdcc/pyDataverse/src/pyDataverse/docs/source/user/installation.rst

 Or install it in editable mode into your site-packages (for pyDataverse development):

+Although not required, it’s common to locally install your project in “editable” or “develop” mode while you’re working on it.
+This allows your project to be both installed and editable in project form.

 .. code-block:: shell

     cd pyDataverse
     pip install -e .

+Although somewhat cryptic, -e is short for --editable, and . refers to the current working directory, so together, it means to install the current directory (i.e. your project) in editable mode.
+This will also install any dependencies declared with “install_requires” and any scripts declared with “console_scripts”.
+Dependencies will be installed in the usual, non-editable mode.

 Pipenv
 -----------------------------